 You should follow this diet Monday-Friday and Sunday.
 Take a break on Saturday and eat what you want within reason, but still try to avoid refined, processed, or artificial ingredients.

 Remember, you can’t chose your genetics, but YOU can choose what goes in your mouth!
+Plus, studies have show that changing your diet can “turn off” some of the genes that express some chronic diseases.

 Comments?
 Anything else you do to lose weight?